appwrite/appwrite/docs/references/teams/update-team.md

-Update a team by its unique ID.
-Only team owners have write access for this resource.
+Update a team using its unique ID.
+Every team member has access to this endpoint.